carnegie-observatories/mask/README.md

 - convert .obj ra from hrs to degs
 - endpoint get list of available grisms and filters
 - convert instrument config to json
+-
+-
+- endpoint to download json formatting

+Daily
+- Tests for instrument config
 - format slits into a json file
 - endpoint to retrieve slits
-- endpoint to download json formatting